-Has to be said that I’m no diver, not even a snorkeler and barely a swimmer.
+It has to be said that I’m no diver, not even a snorkeler, barely a swimmer.

-Simply, I like the waves and to paddle about at a (tropical) beach – but that’s usually about it.
+Simply, I like the waves and to paddle about at a (tropical) beach.
+But that’s usually about it.

-To quote Wikipedia: The Blue Hole is a submarine sinkhole (a kind of cave) around 130 meters deep.
-There is a shallow opening around 6 meters deep, known as ‘the saddle’ – opening out to the sea, and a 26 m long tunnel, known as the arch.
-The hole itself and the surrounding area has an abundance of coral and reef fish.
+To quote Wikipedia: “The Blue Hole is a submarine sinkhole (a kind of cave) around 130 meters deep.
+There is a shallow opening around 6 meters deep, known as ‘the saddle’ – opening out to the sea, and a 26 meter long tunnel, known as the arch.
+The hole itself and the surrounding area has an abundance of coral and reef fish.”

 It seemed more like floating towards a heavenly sky than looking towards the depths of a dark ocean.
 Very calming.
-Quite the opposite of what I expected.

 Flipping along, floating, staring down at the wall of sea flower colors and schools of striped fish.
-Surreal.
-Calm.

 The Blue Hole is notorious for the number of diving fatalities which have occurred there, earning it the sobriquet “World’s Most Dangerous Dive Site” and the nickname “The Diver’s Cemetery”.
 (Local divers think up to 200 diving fatalities; Egyptian authorities play down the statistics at around 40, since records began.)

-Beyond been blown away with strong winds today; my life vest will save me the puff and panic of the currents.
+Beyond been blown away with strong winds today, my life vest will save me the puff and panic of the strong currents.